Royal Oak post office shooting

-Prior to the shooting
+Background

-The shooter was Thomas McIlvane, a 31-year-old former letter carrier, former professional kickboxer, and former U.S. Marine.
+The shooter was Thomas Paul McIlvane, a 31-year-old former letter carrier, former professional kickboxer, and former U.S. Marine.
 He had been given a general discharge from the Marines after driving a tank over a car following an argument with officers.

 McIlvane later became employed as a mail carrier, a job which he told friends was "a perfect job for him, because he worked outdoors with no bosses over his shoulder".
 He was fired by the US Postal Service on July 31, 1990, for calling a supervisor and swearing.
 Some employees reported that McIlvane had been singled out and written up repeatedly "for baloney-type things".

 McIlvane filed a grievance and then pursued arbitration to get his job back.
 The arbitration took place in October 1991 and lasted two days.
 At the hearing, McIlvane told a union official that, if he did not get reinstated, he would make the 1986 Edmond post office shooting "look like Disneyland".
-One of McIlvane's former supervisors pressed criminal charges for alleged threats, but McIlvane was acquitted by a jury in early 1991.
+One of McIlvane's former supervisors tried to file criminal charges for alleged threats, but McIlvane was acquitted by a jury in early 1991.
 McIlvane's threats were relayed to one of the bosses at the Royal Oak post office and resulted in the revocation of his gun permit.
 Word spread to workers in Royal Oak, who planned escape routes to follow if McIlvane returned.

 On November 13, 1991, he learned that the arbitration case had been decided against him.

 Prior to the attack, McIlvane left a voicemail message for one of the supervisors involved in the arbitration saying, "I'm going to blow everything away ...
 I'll kill you, too."
 Multiple requests were made to the United States Postal Inspection Service, the law enforcement arm of the Postal Service, for additional security, but no security was sent to Royal Oak.

-The shootings
+Shooting

 At approximately 8:45 a.m. on November 14, 1991, McIlvane returned to the Royal Oak post office, walked through an open door at the loading dock to the rear of the building, and opened fire using a semiautomatic .22-caliber Ruger carbine with the stock cut off.
 He shot and killed four employees, wounded four others, and then shot himself in the head.
+He died from his headshot on the following day.

 The four workers killed by McIlvane were: